 But when your thyroid gets removed your doctor puts you on 100% T4 thyroid hormone and neglects to add in the T3.

 This is a big problem because T3 thyroid hormone is 3-4 times more powerful than T4 thyroid hormone.

 Once your thyroid has been removed you are losing the benefit of 20% of the strongest thyroid hormone in your body and replacing it with an extra 20% of a weaker version.

-With this change to thyroid hormone metabolism, it's no wonder that thyroidectomy patients struggle with weight gain.
+With this change in thyroid hormone metabolism, it’s no wonder that thyroidectomy patients struggle with weight gain.

 #4.
 An undertreated thyroid leads to other hormone imbalances